You may still need to lodge a tax return.

 Many Australians on the aged pension are unsure about their taxes.
 How do they work when you’re not longer working?

-- Do pensioners need to lodge a tax return in 2013?
+- Do pensioners need to lodge a tax return?

 - What should I declare to the ATO?

 In this post we’ll discuss the different circumstances where you may (or may not) need to lodge a tax return this year.

 My only source of income is the aged pension

 If your only source of income is the aged pension then yes, you may still need to lodge a tax return.

 You do need to lodge a tax return if:

 Centrelink is withholding any tax from your aged pension payment.
 If Centrelink does withhold tax from your aged pension payment; this will be noted on your PAYG summary.
 If there is any amount of tax withheld listed on your PAYG summary, then you should lodge a tax return.